Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Statistical Evaluation

+For evaluation, we map the estimated delays $\hat{\bm{\tau}}$ to equivalent distances $\hat{\bm{\tau}}_d = c \hat{\bm{\tau}}$.
+We evaluate the angle and delay estimation errors separately.
+We use the OSPA metric \cite{SchVoVo:TSP2008} to jointly account for estimation errors and cardinality errors.
+The cutoff parameters are set to $0.1$ m for distances and $50^\circ$ for angles.
+We also investigate the estimated number of components $\hat{K}$ and the convergence time $t_{\mathrm{conv}}$, \footnote{Using MATLAB R2023b on an AMD Ryzen 7 PRO 5875U processor.} comparing scenarios with and without self-calibration under calibration mismatches.
+The simulated weights are drawn from a complex normal distribution $\bm{w} \sim \text{CN}(1, \sigma_{\text{w,sim}}^2)$.
+For each value of $\sigma_{\text{w,sim}}^2$, the metrics are averaged over 100 simulation runs.

-In Fig.~\ref{fig:OSPAs}, the mean OSPA metrics for the estimated channel parameters ($\hat{\bm{\tau}}_d$, $\hat{\bm{\varphi}}$) are plotted against the simulation standard deviations of the weights ($\sigma_{\text{w,sim}}$).
-The results show that the OSPA values are significantly higher when the calibration weight update is excluded, but only for simulation standard deviations above $3 \times 10^{-2}$.
-This increase in OSPA values is primarily due to numerous cardinality errors caused by overestimations of specular multipath components when self-calibration is not applied.
-These calibration-related errors can be eliminated for the OSPA $\tau_d$ and significantly reduced for the OSPA $\varphi$.
+In Fig.~\ref{fig:OSPAs}, the OSPA metrics for the estimated channel parameters ($\hat{\bm{\tau}}_d$, $\hat{\bm{\varphi}}$) are plotted against the simulation standard deviations of the weights $\sigma_{\text{w,sim}}$.
+The OSPA values are significantly higher when the calibration weight update is excluded, but only for simulation standard deviations above $3 \times 10^{-2}$.
 For simulation standard deviations below $3 \times 10^{-2}$, the weight deviations become negligible.

-In Fig.~\ref{fig:rmse_w}, the RMSE values for the calibration weight gains and phases are plotted against the simulation standard deviations.
-The RMSE for the weights with self-calibration is higher than that of the no-calibration case for standard deviations below \(10^{-2}\), as the inherent estimation inaccuracy in this regime exceeds the influence of weight deviations from the optimal value of one.
-For larger standard deviations, however, the RMSE improvement achieved through self-calibration becomes evident.
-When comparing gains and phases, it is notable that the gain RMSE is reduced more than the phase RMSE, which explains the greater improvement observed for OSPA $\tau_d$ compared to OSPA $\varphi$ in Fig.~\ref{fig:OSPAs}.
+Comparing the optimal estimation results for distances and angles, we see that the calibration-related errors can be eliminated for the OSPA $\tau_d$ and substantially reduced for the OSPA $\varphi$.
+This indicates that the gains of the deviation weights are estimated more precisely than the phases.
+In Fig.~\ref{fig:K_hats}, the number of estimated components $\hat{K}$ is plotted against $\sigma_{\text{w,sim}}$.
+Numerous cardinality errors occur due to the additional estimation of spurious MPCs when calibration is not applied.
+We identified this as the primary reason for the increase in the OSPA values shown in Fig.~\ref{fig:OSPAs}.
+Finally, Fig.~\ref{fig:estimation_time} shows the convergence time $t_{\mathrm{conv}}$ of the proposed algorithm compared to the non-calibration scenario.
+The calibration variant maintains a relatively constant convergence speed, whereas $t_{\mathrm{conv}}$ increases in the no-calibration scenario once calibration deviations become relevant.